ismailbgr/iGBT/docs/Introduction.md

 - **[SpeechTexter](#speechtexter)**: The speech texter is a service that converts speech to text.
 It communicates with the reqired APIs to perform the conversion.
 - **[VideoParser](#videoparser)**: The video parser is a service that processes a given video.
 - **[LLM](#llm)**: The LLM is a service that receives a text and produces a summary of it.
 It communicates with the reqired 3rd or 1st party APIs (such as Ollama) to perform the conversion.
+- **[TaskChecker](#taskchecker)**: The task checker is a service that checks the status of a task.
+It periodically checks the status of the tasks and updates the database accordingly.
 - **Database**: The database is a PostgreSQL database.
 It is used to store the data of the application.
 - **Adminer**: Adminer is a web application that allows the user to interact with the database.
 It is built with Flask and sends requests Celery workers.